akhoury6/rbcli/README.md

 * __Automatic Update Notifications__: Just provide the gem name or git repo, and RBCli will take care of notifying users!

+* __External Script Wrapping__: High-level wrapping for Bash scripts, or any other applcication you'd like to wrap into a command.

 ## Installation

 RBCli is available on rubygems.org.
 You can add it to your application's `Gemrile` or `gemspec`, or install it manually via `gem install rbcli`.

 ## The Basics